 SAT Registration Dates

-SAT registration dates are available online on the official SAT website http://sat.collegeboard.org/register/how-to-register.
+Registration dates are available online on the official website, the link to which is as follows: http://sat.collegeboard.org/register/how-to-register.
 Here you will be able to find out details about the test dates and locations depending upon where and when you wish to take the test.
-You should register for the SAT test at least two weeks prior to the test date.
-The College Board suggests that students take their SAT test either during their junior of senior year in High school.
-This gives them enough time to re-take the SAT test should they require doing so.
-The SAT official website promotes the idea of planning towards the SAT test.
+You should register for the test at least two weeks prior to the test date.
+The College Board suggests that students take their SAT either during their junior or senior year in High school.
+This gives them enough time to re-take the test should they require doing so.
+The official website promotes the idea of planning towards the SAT test.
 It suggests that you take the time to review the test subjects you study during your formative years of study and ensure that you have picked the correct subjects so you will be able to cope in college.
-To read about the study plans suggested by the College Board follow http://sat.collegeboard.org/register/when-to-take-sat.
+To read about the study plans suggested by the College Board check the following link: http://sat.collegeboard.org/register/when-to-take-sat.

-- The SAT test offers bursaries to students who cannot afford to pay for the SAT test.
-Such Scholarships or bursaries are offered to American citizens taking the SAT test.
-For details about waivers visit http://sat.collegeboard.org/register/sat-fee-waivers.
+- The SAT test offers bursaries to students who cannot afford to pay for the test.
+Such Scholarships or bursaries are offered to American citizens taking the SAT.
+For details about waivers visit the following link: http://sat.collegeboard.org/register/sat-fee-waivers.

 - There is a policy on cancellation of a test date.
 The SAT online test schedule usually prescribes the date by which you should have informed the testing board regarding any change in the dates, test or location of the test.
-Comprehensive information about changing SAT test registration dates can be found at http://sat.collegeboard.org/register/registration-changes.
+Comprehensive information about changing registration dates can be found at the following link: http://sat.collegeboard.org/register/registration-changes.

 - Test takers with special needs or disabilities are also offered certain benefits and are required to read the rules and regulations as prescribed by the College Board.
-All such information is available online at http://sat.collegeboard.org/register/for-students-with-disabilities.
+All such information is available online at the following link: http://sat.collegeboard.org/register/for-students-with-disabilities.